 Like Greek Orthodox Church, the Greek Cemetery was constructed in Amratala Street and after 1924, moved to its present location – Phoolbagan.
 Most of the tombstones were shifted to the present location.
 The earliest grave belongs to a businessman – Alexander Argeery who died in Kolkata in 1771.

-Excellent pieces of sculptures can be found on tombstones.
+Excellent pieces of murals can be found on tombstones.
 Specially the mural where a girl hugging the cross is sculpted.